IoTone/ml-sharp/README.md

 ```
 ## Quickstart

-Then perform these one time steps:

 ### UV installation

-Using the "uv" will help get things running more easily.
+(One Time Setup) Using the "uv" will help get things running more easily.

 Install uv: https://docs.astral.sh/uv/getting-started/installation/

 ### Download the source

-Download this source repository first, or clone it.
+(One Time Setup) Download this source repository first, or clone it.
 Note: you can use the original Apple repository.

 ```
 cd ~/Desktop